ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 By default, IP regions are not evaluated.

-!!!
-Info
+!!! info

-    IP regions are just a string, so they need to be defined exactly as they are in a security rule!
+    IP regions are represented as strings, so they must be defined exactly as they are appear in a security rule!

 ![Regions](pathlookup/pathlookup_src_dst_regions.png)

 ### Path Lookup Mode

-If you’ve used a network CIDR instead of a single IP address, you will have the option between:
+If you've used a network CIDR instead of a single IP address, you will have the option between:

-- **Network Mode** -- simulation starts and ends with whole networks, individual hosts are not considered
+- **Network Mode** -- Simulation starts and ends with whole networks; individual hosts are not considered.

-- **Host Mode** -- simulation starts and ends with each host.
+- **Host Mode** -- Simulation starts and ends with each host.
 It is limited to 255 hosts, source and destination combined.

-Then click submit.
+Then click **Submit**.

-This is how path lookup might look like:
+This is how the path lookup might look:

 ![Path lookup example](pathlookup/example.png)